cpauloh/semmd/skos/README.md

 * If the definitions are published and then referred to by others within their ontologies or XML schemas, it creates another path for identifying points for alignment and/or merging.
  * Example:  http:example.org/mmd-example/AgeHardening rdfs:seeAlso tnd:000022

 Unfortunately, access to definitions of technical terms without legal encumbrance is quite limited.
-This repository is a step in the direction of gathering definitions with unlimited or attribution only distribution rights and making them freely available to others.
+This repository is a step in the direction of gathering definitions with unlimited or attribution-only licensing and making them freely available to others.

 Terms, definitions, and rights statements were transcribed from a number of documents or websites.

 Generally there hasn't been any attempt to harmonize or relate the terms and definitions at this time.

 However, in one case regarding a source for Nondestructive Inspection (NDI) information, the glossary contained a term along with an association to a NDI test method.
 This was captured in the model through the use of skos:related to link the term and NDI test method.

+## Acknowledgements
+[ASM International](http://www.asminternational.org/) contributed 960 high-quality definitions from their publication entitled "ASM Handbook, Volume 21: Composites."
+The definitions are licensed under Creative Commons the [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Model Basics
 The vocabulary includes the definition of a handful of classes: